A gas-surface interaction algorithm for discrete velocity methods in predicting rarefied and multi-scale flows: For Maxwell boundary model: Numerical results and discussions

-As shown in Fig. \ref{fig09}, on the stationary line in front of the cylinder is the distribution of density, pressure, temperature, and horizontal velocity when $\sigma$ is 1.
-It can be observed that the results of UGKS and DSMC are highly consistent with all of the current calculations.
-As a result of the Shakhov model, the distribution of temperature on the stationary line is slightly higher than the DSMC results prior to the bow shock, which is consistent with the phenomenon described in the literature \cite{liu2014investigation} in the shock wave structure.
-When $\sigma$ is 1, Fig. \ref{fig10} shows the distribution of pressure, shear stress, and heat flux on the cylinder's surface.
-All of the calculated results are in perfect agreement with those of UGKS and DSMC.
-As shown in Fig. \ref{fig11}, on the stationary line in front of the cylinder is the distribution of density, pressure, temperature, and horizontal velocity when $\sigma$ is 0.8.
-When $\sigma$ is 0.8, Fig. \ref{fig12} shows the distribution of pressure, shear stress, and heat flux on the cylinder's surface.
-As shown in Fig. \ref{fig11}, on the stationary line in front of the cylinder is the distribution of density, pressure, temperature, and horizontal velocity when $\sigma$ is 0.
-When $\sigma$ is 0, Fig. \ref{fig12} shows the distribution of pressure, shear stress, and heat flux on the cylinder's surface.
-It can be seen that the calculated results under various $\sigma$ closely correspond to the results of the DSMC.
-At various $\sigma$, the distribution of pressure, shear stress, and heat flux on the cylinder's surface is presented in Fig. \ref{fig15}.
-It is discovered that the results of the hypersonic cylinder flow are affected to varying degrees by the GSI model accommodation coefficients.
-The wall does not change the tangential motion of the gas molecules when the GSI model is treated as total specular reflection, which is very similar to the inviscid flow.
-The pressure at the front of the cylinder at $\sigma$=0 is higher than that at $\sigma$=1.
-This is because the normal motion of the gas molecules is completely reflected back, which is similar to the wall applying a stronger force to the gas molecules than that in the case of completely diffuse reflection.
-The comparison of the drag coefficients at various $\sigma$ is shown in Table \ref{tab:cylinder coefficients}.
-The drag coefficients calculated in the paper and the DS2V calculation are very similar.
-Pressure and friction together produce the drag force on the cylinder.
-The drag coefficient of the cylinder in the current arrangement does not change significantly under different $\sigma$, indicating that the wall pressure increases and the wall shear stress decreases as $\sigma$ decreases.
-Later research will investigate the impact of the GSI model on the cylinder's resistance at various $Kn$.
+In Fig. \ref{fig09}, the distribution of density, pressure, temperature, and horizontal velocity on the stationary line in front of the cylinder is presented for the case where $\sigma$ is set to 1.
+Notably, the results obtained from the UGKS and DSMC methods exhibit a high degree of consistency with the current calculations.
+The application of the Shakhov model results in a temperature distribution on the stationary line that is slightly higher than the DSMC results before the bow shock, a phenomenon in line with observations described in the literature \cite{liu2014investigation} regarding shock wave structure.
+Fig. \ref{fig10} provides a detailed view of the distribution of pressure, skin friction, and heat transfer coefficients on the surface of the cylinder when $\sigma$ is 1.
+Impressively, all calculated results align perfectly with those obtained from UGKS and DSMC methods.
+In Fig. \ref{fig11}, the distribution of density, pressure, temperature, and horizontal velocity on the stationary line in front of the cylinder is illustrated for the scenario where $\sigma$ is set to 0.8.
+When $\sigma$ is 0.8, the distribution of pressure, skin friction, and heat transfer coefficients on the cylinder's surface is depicted in Fig. \ref{fig12}.
+Additionally, Fig. \ref{fig13} displays the distribution of density, pressure, temperature, and horizontal velocity on the stationary line in front of the cylinder when $\sigma$ is set to 0.
+Subsequently, Fig. \ref{fig14} presents the distribution of pressure, skin friction, and heat transfer coefficients on the cylinder's surface under the condition of $\sigma$ being 0.
+It is evident from the presented figures that the calculated results under $\sigma$ values of 1, 0.8, and 0 closely correspond to the results obtained through the DSMC method.
+In Fig. \ref{fig15}, the distribution of pressure, skin friction, and heat transfer coefficients on the cylinder's surface is presented for various values of $\sigma$.
+It is observed that the results of hypersonic cylinder flow are influenced to varying degrees by the ACs in the GSI model.
+When the GSI model is treated with total specular reflection, the wall does not alter the tangential motion of gas molecules, resembling inviscid flow.
+Specifically, at $\sigma$ = 0, the pressure at the front of the cylinder is higher compared to the case at $\sigma$ = 1.
+This discrepancy is attributed to the complete reflection of normal motion of gas molecules, resembling a scenario where the wall imparts a stronger force on the gas molecules than in the case of completely diffuse reflection.
+Table \ref{tab:cylinder coefficients} provides a comparison of drag coefficients at various $\sigma$.
+The drag coefficients obtained in the current study closely resemble those from DS2V calculations.
+The drag force on the cylinder results from the combined effects of pressure and friction.
+Interestingly, the drag coefficient of the cylinder exhibits minimal variation under different $\sigma$ values, indicating an increase in wall pressure and a decrease in wall skin friction as $\sigma$ decreases.
+Future investigations will explore the impact of the GSI model on the cylinder's resistance under various Knudsen numbers.